TysonStanley/furniture/cran-comments.md

 to the `furniture` package.

 ## Resubmission
 An error that impacted a few edge cases was found and fixed.
-A unit test was included to catch these edge cases.
+An additional unit test was included to catch these edge cases.